ym-han/ymp/pages/research.md

 In particular, my dissertation (see the first three papers below) argues that tackles perhaps the most counterintuitive case for such a view: namely, that of *morally* relevant cares and concerns, such as the desire to campaign on behalf of the downtrodden and oppressed.
 Such cares can seem like responses to reasons.
 I argue, however, that we don't need to invoke reasons to explain how we come to acquire (or lose) morally relevant cares.
 And I do so by first explaining why, analogously, we don't need to invoke reasons to explain how it can seem as if we come to love for reasons.

-* Do We Love for Reasons? [*Philosophy and Phenomenological Research*, available via early web view.](https://onlinelibrary.wiley.com/doi/abs/10.1111/phpr.12638)
+* Do We Love for Reasons? *forthcoming* in [*Philosophy and Phenomenological Research*, available via early web view.](https://onlinelibrary.wiley.com/doi/abs/10.1111/phpr.12638)
 * Love's Fittingness: a No-Reasons Guide _(under review)_
 * In Search of Reasons to Care about Morality _(in progress)_
 * The Heart of Subjectivism _(in progress)_